EnG1ne/renewable-energy-credits/README.md

-# renewable-energy-credits
+# renewable-energy-credits template
-> This is a template of a project using [Tracker](https://www.mantleblockchain.com/tracker) to build a simple platform where users can issue, manage and transfer credits of green energy.
+This is a template of a project using [Tracker](https://www.mantleblockchain.com/tracker) to build a simple platform where users can issue, manage and transfer credits of green energy.

 ## Before you start
-> You might find it easier to implement this project after reading our [documentation](https://docs.mantleblockchain.com).
+You might find it easier to implement this project after reading our [documentation](https://docs.mantleblockchain.com).

 ## Functionalities
 - [x] Create green energy assets